Baildon railway station: History

 Opened by the Midland Railway in December 1876, the station became part of the London, Midland and Scottish Railway during the Grouping of 1923, and then passed to the North Eastern Region of British Railways on nationalisation in 1948.
-It was then closed by the British Transport Commission as an economy measure in January 1953 (though it briefly reopened for 3 months in 1957).
-Goods traffic at the station ceased in April 1964.
+It was then closed by the British Transport Commission as an economy measure in January 1953, though it briefly reopened for three months in 1957 due to a petrol shortage during the Suez Crisis.
+The goods yard had a single road shed, and two loading docks, being located on the west side of the station.
+The station is recorded as having a steam crane that could handle loads of just over 1 tonne.
+Goods traffic at the station ceased in April 1964, and the goods yard site is now the location of a housing estate.